Ectroverse/EctroverseDjango/README.md

 that's it!  without docker this would be a dozen steps

-## To rebuild the containers, like if a config setting changed
+## To rebuild the containers, like if a config setting changed (in project/requirements)
+First
+`docker-compose down`
+then
 `docker-compose up -d --no-deps --build`

 To rebuild only the python container:
 `docker-compose up -d --no-deps --build python`

 ## Check it's running